chetstone/chetstone.github.io/README.md

 Push the changes to github, which will update acme.dewachen.org.

-### NOTE:
+### NOTES

-When adding new data series, add it here before adding it to the database.
+1. When adding new data series, add it here before adding it to the database.
   This component does not handle unknown data.

-#### The name of the value here is the concatenation of the sensor name and the attribute.
+2. The name of the value here is the concatenation of the sensor name and the attribute. e.g. the Temp attribute of 2023-01-11T01:58:00Z.Garage is called GarageTemp here (js/app.js)
-e.g.
-the Temp attribute of 2023-01-11T01:58:00Z.Garage is called GarageTemp here (js/app.js)

-#### NOTE: the byDate MapReduce function suppresses Humidity-- only returns Probe and Temp values.
+3. The byDate MapReduce function suppresses Humidity-- only returns Probe and Temp values.
 (So why are we storing humidity in the db???)

 ### URL PARAMS: